aiven/aiven-docs/docs/products/opensearch/concepts/service-overview.md

 -   **Open-source alternative:** Aiven for OpenSearch is an open-source alternative to Elasticsearch.
--   **Search analytics:** OpenSearch has a lot of search analytics capabilities that you can use with Aiven\'s other services.
+-   **Search analytics:** OpenSearch has a lot of search analytics capabilities that you can use with Aiven's other services.
 -   **High uptime:** Aiven ensures that you get 99.99% uptime.
 -   **Scalability:** You can scale up or down as needed.
 Increase your storage, get more nodes, create new clusters, or expand to new